devansh2506/Contrastive-Learning/README.md

 # Contrastive-Learning
-In this project I applied a contrastive learning method using the SimCLR framework.
+In this project I applied a contrastive learning and Masked image modelling methods using the SimCLR and Masked Encoder(MAE)framework respectively.
 For Dataset I used Imagenet-100.